`Let’s go home’: Afghan war vets torn on US-Taliban deal

 Porter said he’s concerned the Taliban could abide by the accord long enough to see American forces leave, then try to wrest control of Afghanistan under an assumption the U.S. won’t be willing to return for another fight.

 “If you’re the Taliban, people have come and gone and invaded that place for thousands of years,” said Porter, head of government affairs in Washington for the group Iraq and Afghanistan Veterans of America.
-“Ghenghis Khan has come and gone.
+“Genghis Khan has come and gone.
 They’ve got a long view of things.”

 Former Army Capt.
 Emily Miller’s job focused on communicating with Afghan women and children on deployments in 2011 and 2012 to assist U.S. special operations forces.
 She said protecting women’s rights and human rights overall needs to be a priority.